AnushkaKundu/Ease-at-Office-App/README.md

 The app uses these technologies:

 - React: A JS library for UIs with JSX.
-- HTML and CSS: Markup and styling languages for UIs.
+- CSS: Markup and styling languages for UIs.
 - JavaScript: The programming language for the app's logic and functionality.
-- MongoDB: A NoSQL database for user-specific todo lists.
+- MongoDB: A NoSQL database for maintaining user information and user-specific todo lists.

 ## APIs Used